 Aquatek’s Pond Filter Change Program

 June, July and August are prime months for changing pond filters.
 Aquatek’s team will efficiently and effectively change filters for pond owners as seen in the photo to the left.

-If you are busy, don’t have a raft, or simply would just rather us take care of changing your filter, we are currently running a special pre-pay price for Pond Filter Changes through May 29th, 2020.
-The cost is $125 (includes filter, labor and tax).
+If you are busy, don’t have a raft, or simply would just rather us take care of changing your filter, we are currently running a special pre-pay price for Pond Filter Changes through May 28th, 2021.
+The cost is $135 (includes filter, labor and tax).
 If you choose to have our team change the floating pond filter, don’t delay getting your name on our list.
-Prices do increase as well as availability after May 29th, 2020.
+Prices and availability increase after May 28th, 2021.

 To Schedule a Pond Filter Change